University Policy #2120

 - DARS: The Degree Audit Reporting System, a computer-based system for tracking program requirements, completion of credits, transfer credits, and application of courses to program requirements.

-- Lower Division credits: Any course approved for transfer from a community or technical college, and courses transferred from a baccalaureate institution that are considered lower division (i.e. freshman or sophomore level) at the sending institution..
+- Lower Division credits: Any course approved for transfer from a community or technical college, and courses transferred from a baccalaureate institution that are considered lower division (i.e. first-year student or sophomore level) at the sending institution..

 - Residency requirement: Degree, major, or minor requirement that requires certain courses to credits to be awarded by Metropolitan State University.